Lesego-O/Lesego-O/README.md

 - 👋 Hi, I’m @Lesego-O
-- 🌱 I have an interestin Data & AI
+- 🌱 I have an interest in Data & AI
 - 📫 Linkedin @lesego oliphant

 <!---